Azure/azure-sdk-for-python/CONTRIBUTING.md

 Basic usage of `tox` within this monorepo is:

 1. `pip install tox<5`
-2. Run `tox -c path/to/tox.ini --root path/to/python_package`
+2. Run `tox run -e ENV_NAME -c path/to/tox.ini --root path/to/python_package`
   * **Note**: You can use environment variables to provide defaults for tox config values
     * With `TOX_CONFIG_FILE` set to the absolute path of `tox.ini`, you can avoid needing `-c path/to/tox.ini` in your tox invocations
     * With `TOX_ROOT_DIR` set to the absolute path to your python package, you can avoid needing `--root path/to/python_package`